U-Blocks/UTP/README.md

 ```

 ### Configuration
-UTP allows operators or players to edit/update relevant settings through GUI forms with ease, here is just simple explanations for these configurations.
+UTP allows operators or players to edit/update relevant settings through GUI forms with ease, here are just simple explanations for these configurations.

 `config.json`
 ```json